-- (c) Any player that is 15 or younger will not be permitted to participate in the Adult Open Division. - (d) For all Adult Open leagues that have an age requirement, such as 30 & Over, 40 & Over, etc, the following rules will be set in place: - The average age of the team will not be below the defined age of the division. - Teams are permitted the use of ONE player that is within 2 years younger of the defined age of the division.
+- (b) For all Adult Open leagues, all players under that are 17 years of age or younger must first obtain approval from the Director of Hockey.
+All minors that are permitted to play in any Adult Open Division must first have a valid waiver on file signed by a parent or legal guardian. - (c) Any player that is 18 or younger will not be permitted to participate in the Adult Open Division with the exception of the Platinum Division.
+Any team who is found to violate this rule will result in rule 704 being applied. - (d) For all Adult Open leagues that have an age requirement, such as 30 & Over, 40 & Over, etc, the following rules will be set in place: (This rule does not apply to 18 & Over Open) - The average age of the team will not be below the defined age of the division. - Teams are permitted the use of ONE player that is within 2 years younger of the defined age of the division.
 That player must obtain approval from the Director of Hockey in order to participate.
 This must occur every team a team registered, regardless if a player was approved before from a previous season. - (e) For all Adult House Divisions or Individual Divisions, all players must be above the age in the defined division.
-FRHL Management will handle players that are younger than the required age on a case by case basis.
+FRHL Management will handle players that are younger than the required age on a case-by-case basis.